AriFordsham/GHCWiki/ghci-debugger.md

 Ideally, a breakpoint that would witness an exception would stop the execution, no more questions.
 Sadly, it seems impossible to 'witness' an exception.
 Throw and catch are essentially primitives (throw\#, throwio\# and catch\#), we could install an exception handler at every breakpoint site but that:

 - Would add more overhead
 - Would require serious instrumentation to embed everything in IO, and thus
-- would alter the evaluation order
+- Would alter the evaluation order

 So it is not doable via this route.